uvarc/rc-website/content/userinfo/rivanna/software/anaconda.md

 	`conda deactivate`
 1. Remove an environment:
     `conda remove -n your_env_name_goes_here -all`
-1. To add your conda environment as a tile in JupyterLab OpenOnDemand:
+1. To create a JupyterLab tile for your conda environment:

-	'conda install -c anaconda ipykernel'
-	Then, create a new kernel:
-	python -m ipykernel install --user --name=MyEnvName'
-	Your new kernel will show up as an available tile in the launcher screen.
+	Inside of your activated environment: 'conda install -c anaconda ipykernel' Then, create a new kernel: 'python -m ipykernel install --user --name=MyEnvName' Your new kernel will show up as an available tile in the launcher screen.

 To see all available environments, run `conda env list`.